 “There is no great way to let an employee go.
 The best way is the quickest way.
-As soon as you have made this decision, talk to your HR manager, consult your payroll company, obtain legal advice, if available.
+As soon as you have made this decision, talk to human resources, consult your payroll company, obtain legal advice, if available.

 Call the person into a private office or conference room, explain why you have made your decision and say your goodbyes.
 This should only take a few minutes.
 Don’t go into lengthy explanations.